 - Sometimes it helps if they give you permission to let go.

-- The team will work to make sure you always feel in control of your circumstances.
+Your Palliative Care/Hospice team will provide empathy and will work to make sure you always feel in control of your circumstances.

 What Your Loved Ones Need To Do for You

 Despite the emotions your family and friends are feeling, they must try and put them aside while they support you.
 While there can be some mutual support, they must focus on your needs if they choose to be with you in these trying times.

 - Your loved ones need to spend as much time with you as they can.
 They should ask you how you’re doing, what you need, and allow you to talk about your life.
 Whether they talk to you, read to you, watch movies with you, just listen to you, or simply sit and hold your hand, it is your company that is most important.